Introduction

 Add from Gallery

-Add Graph Module
+Microsoft Graph Module

 Exchange Module

-Repeat until you have the following modules added:
+Repeat until you have all the required modules added, then click Next, and Create.

-Enable Managed Identity for the Automation Account and assign permissions
+Enable Managed Identity and Assign Permissions

 On the Automation Account page, Click on Account Settings on the side bar, then click on Identity